gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendMobileOtpRequestSchema | yes | Request body |

-Sends a one-time password to the user's mobile for verification.
+Use this API to send an OTP to a mobile number.

 *Returned Response:*